 # Before v6.1.2

-I use stable version of syncthing.
+I use a stable version of syncing.
 To install it run:

 curl -s https://syncthing.net/release-key.txt | sudo apt-key add -

 echo "deb https://apt.syncthing.net/ syncthing stable" | sudo tee /etc/apt/sources.list.d/syncthing.list

 Terminator is a console emulator where you can arrange terminals in grid-like structure and tabs.
 Utility supports plugins.